ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * A producer may not stop generating events that consumer cannot process or reduce the rate of their generations
 * A consumer must not skip events that it cannot process
 * Both a producer and a consumer may have a limited amount of memory to buffer events and CPU cores to handle events processing asynchronously
-* A channel between the producer and the consumer may have a limited bandwidth

 Also a communication channel between producer and consumer can have its own limitations.
-Transmission of an event of even minimum lengthacross asynchronous boundaries (threads, processes or network-connected computers) requires a noteworthy amount of time.
+Transmission of an event of even minimum length across asynchronous boundaries (threads, processes or network-connected computers) requires a noteworthy amount of time.

-Here are the minimum delays for typical hardware at the beginning of the 2020s:
+Here are the _minimum_ delays for typical hardware at the beginning of the 2020s: